University of Portsmouth student playing around with thermal imaging on a computer

 Which students choose to take work placements?

-Supervisors: Dr Julie Udell, Dr Mark Turner
+Supervisors: Dr Julie Udell

 Psychology is one of the most popular degree choices with over 100,000 applications made annually to study the subject at UK universities (UCAS, 2015).
-However, psychology graduates take longer to develop professional careers following university (Van Laar & Udell, 2008; Coulthard, 2013) and less than 20% are thought to progress to become professional psychologists (Trapp et al, 2011).
+However, psychology graduates take longer to develop professional careers following university (Van Laar and Udell, 2008; Coulthard, 2013) and less than 20% are thought to progress to become professional psychologists (Trapp et al, 2011).
 Surveys of employers suggest a belief that graduates often do not possess key employability skills required in the workplace (e.g. Docherty & Fernandez, 2014), with students who have some form of work experience being more likely to find employment (High Flyers Research, 2013).
 It is therefore a growing concern within higher education to encourage students to gain work-related skills and experience during their degree (QAA, 2014), and to include professional development as a core standard within undergraduate psychology curricula (BPS, 2014).
 However not all psychology students choose to take up opportunities to undertake work-based or placement learning when these are offered as part of their course, whilst other students seek out multiple opportunities both inside and outside their studies to gain experience.

 The aim of this project will be explore individual differences in student motivation to gain work experience whilst studying.
 For example what situational factors or personality characteristics contribute to students decision-making and success at finding placements?
 Why do some students persist in seeking placements or undertake multiple placements when others do not?
 These and similar questions have important consequences for the advice and guidance provided to students and will form a solid basis for an MRes project.